 Redbreast 21 Year Old is available at 46% ABV.
 It is non-chilled filtered but does include some additives for coloring.
 You can get yourself a bottle of this gorgeous Irish (if you are lucky as it is very popular among enthusiasts and becomes ‘out of stock’ constantly) from Whisky Exchange for around £180.

 Color: Gold..
 (Pretty light color for an expression with artificial coloring)

 Nose: Layers of Fruity sweetness… Fresh tropical fruits, mango, apple and a bit of pineapple layered with rich, dried raisins and sultanas.
 Good amount of honey and vanilla… All this sweetness balanced with wood spices and nuttiness… Some extra freshness due to eucalyptus…

 Palate: Rich, Full and silky smooth… Very similar to nose with a heavier touch on wood flavors… Sweet fruity flavors are creamy… Spices start to show themselves, white peppers joined with cinnamon and clover… Menthol like freshness from eucalyptus and mint add another layer to the already complex character…

 Finish: Long to very long… Almost like a non-ending pleasure for your taste buds… Sweet, Spicy and fresh notes lingering all over your mouth…

-This is absolutely one of the best drams I have ever had… Fantastically well balanced, full bodied, rich and flavorful whisky… Unfortunately the price tag takes this far from being an everyday dram, at least for me.
+This is absolutely one of the best drams I have ever had… Fantastically well balanced, full-bodied, rich and flavorful whisky… Unfortunately, the price tag makes this far from being an everyday dram, at least for me.
 Even if you don’t get a bottle, sample it the first time you come across anywhere.
 I can guarantee that you will fall in love with this ‘Irish Beauty’